 Mental Health pertaining to children has always been an essential concern for parents as well as health professionals.
 According to WHO approximately 10 – 20 % of children and adolescents experience mental health concerns.

 At Manas we recognize these challenges and keep evolving our strategy to meet the diverse and ever growing need for mental health services in children and adolescents.
-Manas is also regularly commissioned to undertake mental health related interventions and programmes with college and school students and teachers, and has an existing extensive body of work aimed towards identifying best practices, developing systems to promote student-counselor-educator-parent interactions, creating awareness on mental health and also directly addressing the mental health concerns that arise within the partner institutes.
-We seamlessly blend mental health into the academic curricula through various modalities ranging from direct intervention, research as well as a workshop-based, interactive curriculum.
+Manas is also regularly commissioned to undertake mental health related interventions and programmes with college and school students and teachers, and has an existing extensive body of work aimed towards identifying best practices, developing systems to promote student-counselor-educator-parent interactions, creating awareness on mental health, mental health curriculum and also directly addressing the mental health concerns that arise within the partner institutes.
+We seamlessly blend mental health curriculum into the academic curricula through various modalities ranging from direct intervention, research as well as a workshop-based, interactive curriculum.

 We are very pleased to share with you that it has launched in a more structured manner its school programs as “The Circle Program”.

 “The Circle Program” name was very carefully chosen to not only reflect our services as well as to cover the areas which are extremely important to the school culture of being a safe place where we continue to nurture learning but also create a resilient future.
 Circle represents a whole ensuring that all the important dots are connected including all the stakeholders in your school community and school mental health programs.